-Potential Partner Enter the partner's name: Area(s) of Interest Immunizations and Vaccinations Immunization Records Management Health Screenings Healthy Eating Education Physical Activity Promotion Mental Health Awareness Family Engagement Communicable Disease Prevention Professional Development Other: Phase of Project Planning Implementation Evaluation Various Engagement Approach Inclusive: Request input & feedback Consultative: Seek expertise Collaborative: Work closely for duration of project and beyond Communication Method(s) and Timing Type of engagement: Emails Newsletters Virtual meetings In-person meetings Etc Timing: Monthly Quarterly Ad-hoc Etc Activity or Task What activities will directly involve the identified partner?
+Potential Partner Enter the partner's name: Area(s) of Interest Immunizations and Vaccinations Immunization Records Management Health Screenings Healthy Eating Education Physical Activity Promotion Mental Health Awareness Family Engagement Communicable Disease Prevention Professional Development Other: Phase of Project Planning Implementation Evaluation Various Engagement Approach Informative: Share information and request input or feedback Consultative: Seek expertise Collaborative: Work closely for duration of project and beyond Communication Method(s) and Timing Type of engagement: Emails Newsletters Virtual meetings In-person meetings Etc Timing: Monthly Quarterly Ad-hoc Etc Activity or Task What activities will directly involve the identified partner?
 ECE Responsibility Which activities and/or tasks will be the responsibility of the ECE partner?
 LHD Responsibility Which activities and/or tasks will be the responsibility of the LHD?
-Anticipated Barriers What are the known and potential barriers to this partnership?
-Notes
+Anticipated Challenges Notes What are the known and potential challenges to this partnership?